OpenNebula/docs/source/administration/users_and_groups/manage_groups.rst

 .. _add_admin_user_to_group:

-Add Admin User to a Existing vDC
+Add Admin User to a Existing VDC
 ================================================================================

-If not defined at creation time, a user can be configured to be Admin of a vDC using ACLs.
+If not defined at creation time, a user can be configured to be Admin of a VDC using ACLs.
 For instance, to add user "MyVDCAdmin" with ID 4 as admin of group 100  using the default permissions (as presented by the Sunstone interface), the following two ACLs are needed:

 .. code::